 The Big Island offers a less crowded vacation experience.
 The best way to see Hawai’i island is to drive around it.
 But be prepared for a lot of “are we there yet.”

 Tip: Kona Airport consists of open-air terminals.
 Dress appropriately for outdoor weather.

 Benefits of Visiting Hawai’i Island With Kids

-- There is a variety of accommodation to fit within any budget.
+- There is a variety of accommodations to fit within any budget.

-- Only 13% of the population of the state lives on the Big Island.
+- Only 13% of the state’s population lives on the Big Island.
 Therefore most of the beaches and attractions are less crowded.

 - The Big Island has 11 of the world’s 13 climate zones.
 There is a wide range of landscapes offering plenty of activities.